|August 2023:||416.59 ppm|

 The graphs show monthly mean carbon dioxide globally averaged over marine surface sites.
-The Global Monitoring Division of NOAA/Earth System Research Laboratory has measured carbon dioxide and other greenhouse gases for several decades at a globally distributed network of air sampling sites [Conway, 1994].
+The Global Monitoring Laboratory has measured carbon dioxide and other greenhouse gases for several decades at a globally distributed network of air sampling sites [Conway, 1994].
 The last four complete years plus the current year are shown on the first graph.
 All years since 1980 are shown on the second graph.
 The last year of data are still preliminary, pending recalibrations of reference gases and other quality control checks.

 Data are reported as a dry air mole fraction defined as the number of molecules of carbon dioxide divided by the number of all molecules in air, including CO2 itself, after water vapor has been removed.
 The mole fraction is expressed as parts per million (ppm).
 Example: 0.000400 is expressed as 400 ppm.